rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 *[Ramón Huidobro:](https://twitter.com/senorhuidobro?lang=en)* He’s a freelance software engineer who knows how to have fun.
 He loves to help people.
 He enjoys swimming and hiking too.
 The best thing is, he’s our supervisor for this summer!

-And this is our lovely team!
-Looking fantastic right?
+And this is our lovely team!😎👇 Looking fantastic right?
 ![Team Fusion](/img/blog/2017/2017-07-20-team-fusion.jpg)
 <div class="image-credits"><b>Our Fabulous Team..
 (Image : Team member photos: Provided by themselves and RGSoC logo: twitter.com)</b></div>

 ## The Project- OpenDF

 Project *[OpenDF](https://github.com/scorelab/OpenDF)* is a cloud based digital forensics tool which tracks cyber-crimes.
 It enables the investigators, mine the evidences effectively and report successfully.
 Through OpenDF, the usability of analysis of processed forensics data can be improved.
 It supports team collaboration in investigations and has been able to increase the confidentiality and security of the investigation.
-Mind Blowing !! 😎 ..
+Mind Blowing !!..
 Isn’t it?

 ![Mind blowing](/img/blog/2017/2017-07-20-mind-blowing.gif)
 <div class="image-credits"><b>Mind blowing!..
 (Image : Buzzfeed.com)</b></div>